-From its UNESCO-listed climats to its Michelin-starred restaurants, few places in the world compare to this culinary hotspot, thriving with fantastic food tours and enotourism.
+From its UNESCO-listed climates to its Michelin-starred restaurants, few places in the world compare to this culinary hotspot, thriving with fantastic food tours and enotourism.
 But there’s more to Burgundy than the things that tantalize your taste buds.
-Home to rich history, stunning architecture and rolling countryside, this French region is one of our favorite places to recommend for a luxury break with loved ones.
+Home to rich history, stunning architecture and rolling countryside, this French region is one of our favourite places to recommend for a luxury break with loved ones.
 As a destination, it’s romantic, chic, and has something for everyone.
 Feast your eyes on the most beautiful countryside, hike through its verdant national parks, explore its tranquil waterways on a luxury river cruise, or cycle Burgundy’s châteaux trail.

 There’s so much to see and do for the luxury seeker, and the authenticity of the food and magnificence of the wine will go hand-in-hand with your Burgundy experience.

-There are so many places to go in Burgundy, but for famous towns and villages the Côte de Beaune district is a must.
+There are so many places to go in Burgundy, but for famous towns and villages, the Côte de Beaune district is a must.
 Popular towns like Chablis and Nuits-St-Georges are also at the top of many people’s lists.

 In Nuits-St-Georges, you’ll find some Renaissance-style castles set amongst vineyards and top wineries for tasting experiences.
 Or book a private cellar visit and tour in one of the finest wine cellars in Beaune, known as Burgundy’s wine capital.